bruferrari/chuck_norris_facts/README.md

 - Usecases: Holds the user actions and interactions

-- Framework: Is an Android module and implements mainly the dependencies to the other layers
+- Framework: Is an Android module and implements mainly the dependencies that will be used at the other layers

 - App: Another Android module that holds the UI, ViewModels and components for the application